Family Medicine Leadership & Master of Science in System Leadership and Innovation Integrated 3-Year Program

 - Maintain focus on comprehensive family medicine as an integral part of professional practice.

-We will be hosting a virtual information session for interested applicants in January 2022.
-Exact Dates/Times TBD and will be updated on the website shortly.
+We will be hosting a virtual information session for interested PGY1 applicants on Wednesday January 19, 2022 from 7:00pm-8:00pm ET.

-For any further details/questions please contact Elicia Bryant at the DFCM.
+For any further details/questions, please contact Elicia Bryant at DFCM.

 Two I3P leadership positions are available in 2022.
 Applications for these positions are due February 1, 2022 at 10:00 a.m.
 ET.